techidaily/site-win11/source/_posts/1719347376759-efficient-methods-to-tackle-programming-problems-on-vistawindows-7.md

 To do this, follow the below steps:

-1. Start your PC in safe mode (see[how to start Windows in safe mode](https://www.makeuseof.com/windows-11-boot-safe-mode/) for instructions).
+1. Start your PC in safe mode (see [how to start Windows in safe mode](https://www.makeuseof.com/windows-11-boot-safe-mode/) for instructions).
 2. Once in safe mode,[run the Program Compatibility Troubleshooter](https://www.makeuseof.com/run-program-compatibility-troubleshooter-windows/) and check if it works.
 If so, it means that one of your installed programs is causing the issue.
 Try uninstalling them and see if the issue is fixed.

 ## 6\.
 Reset Windows

- If all else fails, you can try[resetting Windows to its default settings](https://www.makeuseof.com/tag/4-ways-factory-reset-windows-computer/) .
+ If all else fails, you can try [resetting Windows to its default settings](https://www.makeuseof.com/tag/4-ways-factory-reset-windows-computer/) .
 This will reinstall Windows and get rid of any potential issues that may be causing the troubleshooter to not work.

 ## Fixing Program Compatibility Troubleshooter Problems on Windows